 - Chocolate Brownie Cake

-How do you defrost bread without destroying it?
+How to thaw bread without destroying it?

 Can I toast frozen bread?